haridusministeerium/bctl/README.md

 75
 ```

-Likewise, for setting brightness you might define a bash function similar to:
+Likewise, for setting brightness you might define a bash/zsh function similar to:

 ```sh
 # Sets the screens' brightness level